-About SMS module
+1. About the SMS feature

 Dialog Insight’s SMS message management module allows you to create and send short messages to your contacts, either individually or in batch.
 By combining SMS messages with your email, you allow your contacts to read you wherever they want, at a low cost.

 To activate the module, you must proceed in 3 steps:

 - Buying a number

 - The configuration and activation of this number

 - Definition of eligible types of communication, etc.

 Once these steps are completed, you can start exploring the possibilities offered by your new module:

 - See a list of all SMS messages that contact has received/sent

 - Send your SMS automatically